justindujardin/ACL/README.md

 ## Overview

 Application Core Library is a C++ library, built from a stripped-down version of the utility classes used in the Torque family of engines.
 It includes basic cross-platform types and classes for building applications on top of.

 The main function of the ACL is to provide a solid basis for developing applications in a cross-platform way.
 In addition to the code reused from Torque, the ACL includes a generic C API plugin system, that can be used to implement dynamic library plugins.

 ## Architecture

-There are three general classifications of systems provided by the ACL, and each one exists in its own subdirectory of `acl/`.
-The core path contains most of the classes for writing applications that you'll interact with.
-The platform directory contains an abstracted platform layer, that provides access to OS-specific services (e.g. Threads, FileSystem, Dynamic Libraries).
-The plugin directory contains a C-interface based plugin system skeleton, to allow compiler independent exporting of functions for use in other libraries.
+There are three general classifications of systems provided by the ACL.
+The `core` path contains most of the classes for writing applications that you'll interact with.
+The `platform` directory contains an abstracted platform layer, that provides access to OS-specific services (e.g. Threads, FileSystem, Dynamic Libraries).
+The `plugin` directory contains a C-interface based plugin system skeleton, to allow compiler independent exporting of functions for use in other libraries.

 ### Core